Aidurber/obsidian-plugin-dynamic-toc/README.md

-> ⚠ This has not yet been officially released.
-I'm working as much as I can to get this stable and live! ⚠

 # Obsidian Dynamic ToC

 An Obsidian plugin to generate Tables of Contents that stay up to date with your document outline.
 Heavily inspired from [hipstersmoothie/obsidian-plugin-toc](https://github.com/hipstersmoothie/obsidian-plugin-toc)